sravivarmanvce/icsget/docs/Submission.md

 ### Template (for papers)

 We recommend authors use WORD or LaTeX template (Latex, however, is preferred).
-For complete information, follow the link: CCIS, Springer Nature (Approval Pending).<br> [https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WuA4JS5uZpi](https://www.overleaf.com/latex/templates/springer-lecture-notes-in-computer-science/kzwwpvhwnvfj#.WuA4JS5uZpi)

 ### Submission guidelines